 Before buying a new hot tub, one of the first questions many people ask is “How often should you change hot tub water?” because it seems that many people seem to think you need to empty and refill it every time you use it, just like taking a bath, which is completely wrong.

 As a general rule, most manufacturers recommend that you change your hot tub water regularly, perhaps every 3 months.

 This does depend on how well you maintain the water quality, how often it gets used and the number of bathers that use it.
 The more it is used then the more often the hot tub water should be changed.

-Hopefully the following will help you to decide how often to change hot tub water.
+Hopefully the rest of this article will help you to decide how often you need to change your hot tub water.

 When to change your hot tub water?

-Ideally you shouldn’t wait until the water in your hot tub actually looks dirty or smells bad as that may mean you have been using it when the water was past its best.
+Ideally you shouldn’t wait until you can actually see that you have dirty hot tub water.
+If the water in your hot tub actually looks dirty or smells bad then that may mean you have been using it when the water was past its best.

-There are a number of different reasons you may need to change your hot tub water:
+There are a number of different reasons you may need to change your hot tub’s water:

-Some people use a rule of thumb calculation to determine how often to change the water.
-Basically you divide the total gallons your hot tub holds by the average number of people/frequency that use it and then divide the remainder by 3.
+Some hot tub owners use a rule of thumb calculation to determine how often to change the water.
+Basically you divide the total gallons your hot tub holds by the average number of people/frequency that use it (known as bather load) and then divide the remainder by 3.